 On August 22, 2014, the Department submitted a Marginal Nonattainment Area SIP to meet the requirements for the York County portion of the Charlotte-Rock Hill NC-SC 8-hour Ozone Nonattainment Area, for the 2008 NAAQS ozone standards.
 This SIP certifies that each Clean Air Act 182(a) marginal area requirement has been met, to include an emissions inventory.

 On April 17, 2015, DHEC submitted a SIP Package request to redesignate the York nonattainment area to attainment.
-A Notice of Final Amendment to the Air Quality SIP was published in the State Register on the same day.
+A Notice of Final Amendment to the Air Quality SIP was published in the State Register on April 24, 2015.
 This action is due to the latest ozone monitoring data that show all monitors in and near the nonattainment area to have 2014 design values lower than the 2008 NAAQS (0.075 ppm.)
-The public comment period is open through Monday, March 30, 2015.
 A public hearing was held March 30, 2015.
 No comments, written or oral, were received from the public.
 On December 11, 2015 the EPA approved DHEC's request (80 FR 76865 ) and the redesignation to attainment will be effective on January 11, 2016.
 Interested parties are encouraged to contact Roger Jerry at (803) 898-1799 or firstname.lastname@example.org for more information.

 The Clean Air Act also requires states with areas designated as nonattainment areas for Ozone(O3), carbon monoxide (CO), particulate matter (PM10and PM2.5), or nitrogen dioxide (NO2) to demonstrate that any transportation plans, programs, and projects planned for the area are consistent with the state's air quality goals - attaining and maintaining the standards.
 South Carolina incorporated a Memorandum of Agreement into the SIP to satisfy the Interagency Consultation Requirements of the Federal Transportation Conformity Rule.